 Who are we, if not ties that bind families and generations together?
 Extended families and whole communities share recollections that illuminate and combine their separate experiences into a meaningful whole.
 Families narrate both their best, and sometimes worst, life experiences, and, in this way, pass down their heritage though remembrances from one generation to the next.

-- Financial support for the Live our Heritage project generously provided by: Canadian Heritage
+- Funding for the Live our Heritage project was generously provided by the Government of Canada

 - Photos: Heritage Lower Saint Lawrence, or as noted

 - Produced by: Heritage Lower Saint Lawrence Live Our Heritage Team